coreinfrastructure/best-practices-badge/doc/other.md

 which is similar to the
-[LEED certification naming system of certified, silver, gold, platinum](http://www.usgbc.org/certification) and how the [Linux Foundation ranks membership (silver, gold, platinum)](http://www.linuxfoundation.org/about/members) An alternative is the the Olympic system naming (bronze, silver, gold).
+[LEED certification naming system of certified, silver, gold, platinum](http://www.usgbc.org/certification) and how the [Linux Foundation ranks membership (silver, gold, platinum)](http://www.linuxfoundation.org/about/members) An alternative is the Olympic system naming (bronze, silver, gold).

 To help organize these potential criteria, they are currently grouped in terms of a potential future silver, potential future gold, and